CodeYourFuture/curriculum/common-content/en/module/piscine/assessment/index.md

 Your interviewer will expect you to have a secure understanding of:

-- The projects you have worked on during the Piscine
+- All of the projects you have worked on during the Piscine, including the code other people wrote
 - Professional English at a B2 level
 - A limited subset of JavaScript concepts at a junior level